 Dine on a night cruise

 Upgrade your dinner date with a cruise along the Vltava.
 With River Boats Prague, guests will enjoy a four-course meal and a free glass of prosecco alongside live music, not to mention breathtaking views of the Charles Bridge, Rudolfinum, National Theatre, Vysehrad, and the Dancing House.
-The all-inclusive cruise will set groups of two back 2390CZK for a two-and-a-half hour ride, but let’s be honest—an effortless, pre-planned night like this is worth it.
+The all-inclusive cruise will set groups of two back a few thousand crown for a two-and-a-half hour ride, but let’s be honest—an effortless, pre-planned night like this is worth it.

 Have dinner with a view

 Don’t let Prague’s breathtaking views go to waste.
 Splurge on one of Prague’s many rooftop dining options, like the Dancing House’s stylish Ginger and Fred, where you can enjoy adventurous dishes on the seventh floor of the building with views of the Prague Castle, Vltava River and Charles Bridge.
 Though it isn’t technically too far above ground, Manes is another restaurant with gorgeous views of Petrin Hill and Old Town.
 Or if you’re feeling like something more traditional, Café Slavia has a special Valentines menu.
 With it’s traditional old world charm complete with a pianist, it’s a safe bet to swoon your date.